syncfusion-content/xamarin-docs/Xamarin/Tabbed-View/ImageSource.md

 ---
 layout: post
 title: Image Source Support for Syncfusion TabView Control
-description: About Tab items in TabView control for Xamarin.Forms platform
+description: Provides support for ImageSource & FontImageSource support in SfTabItem with different styles.
 platform: Xamarin.Forms
 control: TabView
 documentation: ug
 ---

-# Image Source
+# Image Source in SfTabItem

 The `ImageSource` property customizes the icon image of SfTabView by adding a custom image.